There are three important guidelines to follow when establishing a sitting practice.

-Begin by slowly taking slow deep breaths through your nose.
+Begin by slowly taking a few slow deep breaths through your nose.

-Slowly exhale and comfortably hold the breath for a few seconds.
+Slowly exhale and comfortably hold the breath at the bottom of the exhalation for a few seconds

-To help in settling in your body and mind gently and mindfully repeating this mantra:
+To help in settle your body and mind you may choose to mindfully repeat this mantra:

-After taking the deep breaths settle into a comfortable rhythm of slowly breathing in and breathing out.
+After taking some deep breaths settle into a comfortable rhythm of slowly breathing in and breathing out.

-Close your eyes and continue your breathing and repeating the mantra if you need to.
+Close your eyes and continue your breathing and repeat the mantra if you need to